 - Look for open holes along the perimeter of the opening.
 If you can see light around the door, the strip may need to be removed, reattached or replaced using proper installation techniques.

-3) Verify with a local supplier that the weather stripping on your door is the best product for your needs and door application.
+3) Verify with a LaForce expert to make sure that the weatherstripping on your door is the best product for your needs and door application.